xetareality/docs/docs/programs/loot.md

 **Inputs:**
 `Token` - NFT token to deposit to the loot pool
 `Unlocks` - Time until which the token will remain locked in the pool
-`Expires` - Time at which the token cannot be withdrawn anymore

 ### Withdraw
 Withdraw a previously deposited NFT, which has not been distributed yet.